hackupc/guides-page/_pages/guide/hacker.md

 On Friday night and Saturday morning, you will have the opportunity to attend several workshops given by our sponsors.

-Check them in our [live page](https://live.hackupc.com/) to know the full list of topics!
-We will also announce them on Slack as they start.
+Check them in our [live page](https://live.hackupc.com/talks) to know the full list of topics!
+We will also announce them on Slack as soon as they start.

 {% include sections/workshops.md %}